DFE-Digital/bat-design-history/app/service-map.md

     parent: home
 ---

-The ‘becoming a teacher’ services are part of a broader range of digital services which encompass the whole teaching journey, from initial interest through to retirement.
+The 'becoming a teacher' services are part of a broader range of digital services which encompass the whole teaching journey, from initial interest through to retirement.

 <img src="service-map.png" alt="Diagram showing a list of services arranged into 5 columns with the headings: consider teaching, become a teacher, start teaching, develop your practice and leave teaching.
 Full list of services below.">